 Each of the following is a requirement to sit for the MIGS Focused Practice Designation Exam.
 You must meet all of the requirements in effect during the year for which admission to the computer-based exam is requested.

-Training and Practice Requirement - Candidates must have completed a minimum of three years of clinical practice with a focus in MIGS.
+Training and Practice Requirement - Candidates must meet the requirement of a minimum of three years of clinical practice with a focus in MIGS at the time of application for the MIGS exam.
 Completion of a two-year MIGS fellowship program may count toward the minimum three-year requirement of focused practice (each year of fellowship counts as one year of clinical practice up to two years).

-MIGS CME Requirement - Candidates must have completed a minimum of 20 AMA PRA Category 1 Credits™ in MIGS or in a gynecologic subspecialty (e.g., FPMRS, REI, and GO) in the last three years.
-CME earned by completing the annual ABOG MOC Part II Gynecology, FPMRS, REI, or GO articles and self-assessments will count towards the MIGS CME requirement.
+MIGS CME Requirement - Candidates must have completed a minimum of 20 AMA PRA Category 1 Credits™ in MIGS or in a gynecologic subspecialty (e.g., URPS, REI, and GO) in the last three years.
+CME earned by completing the annual ABOG MOC Part II Gynecology, URPS, REI, or GO articles and self-assessments will count towards the MIGS CME requirement.

 Maintenance of Certification (MOC) - All candidates with a time-limited certificate in Specialty Obstetrics and Gynecology must be meeting the ABOG MOC program requirements at the time the MIGS Focused Practice written application is submitted, and at the time of the actual written examination.
 Each diplomate who achieves a Focused Practice Designation in PAG must enter the MIGS Focused Practiced Designation Maintenance of Certification program in the year following successful attainment of Focused Practice Designation in MIGS and must successfully complete all assignments to maintain a Focused Practice Designation in MIGS.